 - Bacon – Jones Dairy Farm Cherrywood Smoked Bacon is my favorite!

 You will first bake the Brussels sprouts to get them cooked through, then toss them in warm bacon fat to crisp them up.
 Finally, you will drizzle them with maple syrup for a touch of sweetness.

 Step 1: Bake

 Trim and half your Brussels sprouts.
-Spray with oil and season with salt.
+Toss in oil and season with salt.
 Then, bake the brussels sprouts in the oven for 35 minutes at 400F.

 Step 2: Fry the Bacon

 While the Brussels sprouts bake, fry up 6 slices of bacon.
 Set the cooked bacon to the side and chop for later.
 Drain and strain the bacon fat for frying the Brussels sprouts.

 Step 3: Fry the Brussels sprouts